asciamanna/asciamanna.github.io/_drafts/creating-a-great-development-culture-continuous-learning.md

 comments: true
 category: Development Practices
 ---
 In my previous post I described that great development cultures emphasize code quality and have a shared set of values and development practices.
-In this post I will describe the other qualities great development teams have, **a culture of continuous learning** and a **lack of crunch mode or overtime**.
+In this post, the second part of the series on creating a great development culture, I will describe the other qualities great development teams have, **a culture of continuous learning** and a **lack of crunch mode or overtime**.

 <!--more-->